eliasssantana/ReverseTextAlgorithm/README.md

 # ReverseTextAlgorithm
-This ia a Reversal Text Algorithm written in Java.
+This is a Reversal Text Algorithm written in Java.